wavefrontHQ/wavefront-cli/README.md

 #### Install: Example Usage

 Each top-level option has 1 to several sub-options.
 If any required sub-option is not provided, the CLI prompts for input.
 Below are examples of the install command.
-This example installs the Wavefront Proxy, Telegraf, and configures AWS and StatsD without prompting for input.

-*Install Proxy and Telegraf (the CLI will prompt for required options):*
+Install Proxy and Telegraf (the CLI will prompt for required options):
 ```
 $ sudo wave install --proxy --agent
 ```

-*Install Proxy and Telegraf with no prompt:*
+Install Proxy and Telegraf with no prompt:
 ```
 $ sudo wave install \
     --proxy \